Ahmed-Ismail-M/storeFront/README.md

 ## Steps to start the app

 ### 1. DB Creation and Migrations
+- 'docker-compose up' will generate a pg image
 - 'npm run create' will create test database
 - npm run migrate' will create tables in the dev env and test env.